msmith1392/travelgetaway/docs/PODMAN_SETUP_AND_USAGE_GUIDE.md

    ```

    - This script will:

      - Start the Postgres container if it’s not running
      - Wait for the database to be ready
-     - Start the backend container (which runs migrations on startup)
+     - Start the backend container (which runs migrations on startup automatically)

+   - **Migrations:**
+     - Migration files must use the `.up.sql` and `.down.sql` naming convention and be located in `db/migrations/`.
+     - Migrations are applied automatically by the backend service at startup using golang-migrate.
+     - If migration files are not named correctly, migrations will fail with errors like `file does not exist`.
+     - See [golang-migrate documentation](https://github.com/golang-migrate/migrate) and [Migration file naming conventions](https://github.com/golang-migrate/migrate/blob/master/MIGRATIONS.md) for details.
+     - For Go API usage, see [pkg.go.dev](https://pkg.go.dev/github.com/golang-migrate/migrate/v4).

 6. **Start Frontend Container**